Contribution & Benefit Base

 December of the year in which a determination of the base would ordinarily be made.

-Because there is no cost-of-living increase for December 2015, there can be no
+Because there is a cost-of-living increase for December 2016, the formula is

-increase in the old-law contribution and benefit base for 2016.
-Thus the
+applicable.
+According to the formula, the old-law contribution and benefit base